translatettip/TTIP/fr/doc11.md

 combination with the exporting Party's measures, will achieve the importing Party's appropriate level of protection.
 6. {Annex V} sets out:
-(a) The areas for which the importing Party recognizes that the measures of the exporting Party are equivalent to its own, and
+  1. The areas for which the importing Party recognizes that the measures of the exporting Party are equivalent to its own, and
-(b) The areas for which the importing Party recognizes that the fulfillment of the specified special conditions, combined with the exporting Party's measures, achieve the importing Party's appropriate level of protection.
+  2. The areas for which the importing Party recognizes that the fulfillment of the specified special conditions, combined with the exporting Party's measures, achieve the importing Party's appropriate level of protection.
 7. The Parties may agree on simplified sanitary or phytosanitary certificates for products for which equivalence has been recognized.]

-4
+[1] [EU: Internationally agreed guidelines include, but are not limited to Guidelines of Codex Alimentarius on the Judgment of Equivalence of Sanitary Measures associated with Food Inspection and Certification Systems CAC/GL 53-2003; International Standard for Phytosanitary Measures ISPM 24 Guidelines for the determination and recognition of equivalence of phytosanitary measures.]

-RESTREINT EU/EU RESTRICTED
+### US: Article X.5: Science and Risk2

-[US: Article X.5: Science and Risk2
+*Note: additional provisions aimed at improving the use of science in SPS decision-making to be considered.*

 1. In undertaking a risk assessment appropriate to the circumstances, each Party shall ensure that it takes into account:
-(a) relevant available scientific evidence, including quantitative or qualitative data and information; and
+  1. relevant available scientific evidence, including quantitative or qualitative data and information; and
-(b) relevant guidance from the WTO SOS Committee and international standards, guidelines, and recommendations concerning the risk at issue.
+  2. relevant guidance from the WTO SOS Committee and international standards, guidelines, and recommendations concerning the risk at issue.

 2. Prior to adopting an SPS regulation, each Party shall evaluate – in light of the results of any risk assessment that it undertook or relied upon in developing the SPS regulation – any alternatives to achieve the appropriate level of protection being considered by the Party or identified through timely submitted public comments, including where raised, the alternative of not adopting any regulation.
 Each Party shall conduct such evaluation with a view to ensuring compliance with the Party's obligation under 5.6 of the SPS Agreement.

 3. Each Party shall ensure that any risk assessment that it undertakes related to developing or reviewing an SPS regulation is under normal circumstances3 made available on the Internet for public review and comment.
 Each Party shall ensure that any of its competent authorities